vmware-tanzu/velero/design/multiple-arch-build-with-windows.md

 Windows container images vary from Windows OS versions, e.g., `ltsc2022` for Windows server 2022 and `1809` for Windows server 2019.
 Images for different OS versions should be built separately.
 Therefore, separate build targets are added for each OS version, like `container-windows-%`.
 For the same reason, a new input parameter is added, `BUILD_WINDOWS_VERSION`.
 The default value is `ltsc2022`.
 Windows server 2022 is the only base image we will deliver officially, Windows server 2019 is not supported.
 In future, we may need to support Windows server 2025 base image.
+For local build to tar, the Windows OS version is also added to the name of the tarball, e.g., `_output/velero-main-windows-ltsc2022-amd64.tar`.

-At present, Windows container image only supports `amd64` as the architecture, so `BUILD_BUILD_ARCH` is ignored for Windows.
+At present, Windows container image only supports `amd64` as the architecture, so `BUILD_ARCH` is ignored for Windows.

 The Windows manifests need to be annotated with os type, arch, and os version.
 This will be done through `docker manifest annotate` command.